gabisurita/network-labs/1_network_emulation_with_mininet.md

 *** Results: 0% dropped (56/56 received)
 ```

+Using the `iperf` tool we can also check that all connections have a similar bandwidth when tested in separate, which is limited by the access layer bandwidth.

 ```
 mininet> iperf h1 h2
 *** Iperf: testing TCP bandwidth between h1 and h2